uyuni-project/uyuni-rfc/accepted/00075-live-patching-enhancements.md

  - Display EOL dates for the current live patch in system details
  - Display an out-of-support systems list in the home page
  - Use the notifications system and/or send emails to report live patched systems approaching/past EOL
+ - The notifications/emails will be sent in advance according to a time value configurable from the UI

 ### Data Retrieval